NAPLAN Marking FAQ Page

 Note: Marking shift dates and times may be subject to change.

-A: In 2024, live training for home-based markers will be conducted in multiple formats, both on location at training centres around NSW, and remotely online.
+A: In 2025, live training for home-based markers will be conducted in multiple formats, both on location at training centres around NSW and ACT, and remotely online.
+All new markers are encouraged to attend face-to-face training.
 Further details will be provided closer to the training date.

 A: These are the basic computer requirements for the purposes of home marking: